MahmoudHanyFathalla/Python-Programming-Training-Repository/README.md

 # Python Programming Training Repository

 This repository contains a collection of Python scripts designed for training and advancing Python programming skills.
-Each script offers a hands-on exercise for learning key programming concepts, ranging from basic logic to more advanced topics, such as game development, speech recognition, and string analysis.
+Each script offers a hands-on exercise for learning key programming concepts, ranging from basic logic to more advanced topics, such as game development, sentiment analysis, password hashing, and more.
 The training covers a broad spectrum of Python use cases, providing ample opportunities to practice and improve your coding abilities.

 ---